kirakirakira/urban-pancake/README.md

 You will also need the .NET CLI. https://docs.microsoft.com/en-us/dotnet/core/tools/

 There is a Makefile for this project.
+If you can't run a Makefile in Window's Command Prompt then use the full `dotnet` commands or you can ditch Windows here: https://ubuntu.com/download/desktop

 1. Clone repo
 1. Navigate to this project in the terminal.